JavierPons/jobSearcher/README.md

 After you have cloned it go to the directory using cd command in the terminal.
 Once you are in the folder that contents the  application.
   Run command npm i node-modules.
 That command will install node_modules.

- Once you have all node_module and other folders as src and public run npm start in a few seconds browser will open.
+ Once you have all node_module and other folders as src and public run npm start.
+ In a few seconds browser will open.
 Start to use it.